balvig/motion-hybrid/README.md

 ## The Bridge

-The bridge is a small javascript connection between the web app and native app that allows you to use HTML in your web page to control pars of the native app.
+The bridge is a small javascript connection between the web app and native app that allows you to use HTML in your web page to control parts of the native app.

-All markup is contained within a div with id `motion-hybrid-bridge`
+All markup is contained within a div with the id `motion-hybrid-bridge`:

-### Title/subtitles
+### Set title/subtitles

 ```html
 <div id='motion-hybrid-bridge'>